adamschlesinger/website/res/pages/projects.md

 `unity, firebase, chromecast, ios, android, js`

+# bridger

+for a second there i reeeeaaallly got into lexers, tokenizers, and parsers. for my own needs i started writing deserialization for public constructs in various languages to then codegen wrappers to other languages. this one is basically up and running for my exact needs and it's pretty cool but i'd want to spend way too much time cleaning it up before it saw the light of day.

+`c#, scriban`

 # cdk

 somewhat affectionately named the capitalism development kit, this is a suite of fullstack tools for mobile, console,